aryan159/SwiftGate/README.md

 The project is an API Gateway powered by [CloudWeGo](https://github.com/cloudwego).
 It consists of 2 part, the [Hertz](https://github.com/cloudwego/hertz) server that handles incoming HTTP requests and forwards it to the [Kitex](https://github.com/cloudwego/kitex) server that handles the RPC services.

+This gateway is focused on extendability and availability, as such the hertz server is self sufficient and do not need to be restarted when services are added on.

 ## Technologies

 Make sure to have GO installed on your device.
 Please follow the instructions [here](https://go.dev/doc/install) to install GO.